-Developing core principles of community engagement is the first deliverable of the Vermont (VT) Environmental Justice (EJ) Law.
+What: Developing core principles of community engagement is the first deliverable of the Vermont (VT) Environmental Justice (EJ) Law.
 The ten State agencies covered under the VT EJ Law (the "covered agencies") will apply these core principles as they develop and adopt their community engagement plans (due in 2025).

-The EJ Law prescribes that these principles are to be developed by the Interagency EJ Committee, in consultation with the EJ Advisory Council and the Agency of Natural Resources.
+WHO: The VT EJ Law prescribes that these principles are to be developed by the Interagency EJ Committee, in consultation with the EJ Advisory Council and the Agency of Natural Resources.
+Public input, especially from EJ focus populations, is to be reflected in the final draft.
 You can learn more about the core principles of community engagement by consulting the guide to the core principles of community engagement.